By Rob Shaul

 - Chassis Integrity (MTI’s functional core training)

-Each of the other 6 plans in this packet have a slight emphasis in one of the fitness attributes.
+Each of the other 4 plans in the packets have a slight emphasis one of the fitness attributes.
 For example, Waylon has a slight work capacity emphasis and Loretta has a slight strength emphasis.

 However, even the plans with slight emphasis also train the other fitness attributes.